 There isn’t anything devious about this.
 It is a common business practice in the political consulting world, just as it is for professional advertisers and marketers outside of politics.

 On the races I consult for, I receive a commission on the mass communications for the campaigns.
-This includes mailings, television ad buys, radio ad buys, and telephone calls.
-The commission on these activities is anywhere from 5% to 15% and is included in the price the campaign pays each vendor.
+This includes mailings, television ad buys, radio ad buys, telephone calls, and digital ad buys.

 If 15% strikes you as too high, you might be able to get it lowered to 10% if there is enough mass communication happening for your campaign.

 A consultant’s direct fee or retainer will vary based on who the consultant is and their experience.